nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 2.2 Edit

-Editing of an information to the specific list.
+Editing of an information in a specific list.
 Below are the specific edit commands for supplier, order, task and menu item.

 <div markdown="block" class="alert alert-tip">